chingjunetao/chingjunetao.github.io/_pages/about.md

   - image_path: /assets/images/aboutPage/library.jpg
     alt: "placeholder image 1"
     title: "About Me"
     excerpt: "I am an Applied Mathematics graduate from Malaysia and currently working in Singapore.
-I am passionate about learning new things especially lastest tech and data science related stuff. <br /><br />I started this blog mainly for my own collection, but it would be even greater if I can encourage people to learn together with me. "
+I am passionate about learning new things especially lastest tech and data science related stuff :grin: <br /><br />I started this blog mainly for my own collection, but it would be even greater if I can encourage people to learn together with me :ghost: "

 feature_row3:
   - image_path: /assets/images/aboutPage/bookmark.jpg